pranaykmr/pranaykmr/README.md

 ### Hii👋,
 I'm Pranay, final year graduate student at Syracuse University and Incoming Software Development Engineer at Amazon.

-- 👀  I’m interested in solving challenging coding problems and learning new technologies
+I’m interested in solving challenging coding problems and learning new technologies.
-- 💬  Hobbies : Snooker and Writing Blogs

 ### - Languages and Tools...